 The Summer Triangle consists of three bright stars in three separate constellations.
 The stars are Vega in the constellation Lyra, Deneb in the constellation Cygnus, and Altair in the constellation Aquila.
 These stars are so bright that you can even see them on a moonlit night.

 The Summer Triangle is prominent on summer evenings, but now, as we drift toward autumn, we still have several months to watch this large asterism (an asterism is just a noticeable pattern of stars).
 This huge star pattern looms from south to overhead at mid-evening in September and early evening in October.
-After the moon drops out of the evening sky in mid-September, look for the glowing band of stars that we call the Milky Way to run right through the Summer Triangle.
+(As seen from the Southern Hemisphere, the Summer Triangle appears “upside-down” in your northern sky.)
+After the moon drops out of the evening sky in a few more days, look for the glowing band of stars that we call the Milky Way to run right through the Summer Triangle.